Chandan-nyk/Analysis-of-Strategies-and-Womens-Contribution-in-Olympics-Games./README.md

 5. Ideal Body Mass Index for layer for their respective Sports.
 6. Ideal Age for Winning Medal
 7. Analysis of Sports wise BMI

+# Data Set
+I have uploaded the Zip File of the Data Set.